exonum/exonum-doc/src/architecture/merkledb.md

 which provides APIs to work with merklized data structures.

 MerkleDB is an object database.
 Objects represent the highest abstraction level for data storage.

-- All objects fall into the following groups: collections, blobs, and special objects.
+- All objects fall into the following groups: collections, blobs, and special objects
-- Collections can have unlimited nesting.
+- Collections can have unlimited nesting
-- Objects of all groups can have hashed or non-hashed variants.
+- Objects of all groups can have hashed or non-hashed variants

 There are also root objects that don't have parents and have UTF-8 identifiers, for example "block", "state".

 !!!
 Warning
 Currently, only root objects with blob elements are supported.

 1. [Exonum object types](#object-types) lists supported types of